Climate Action

 Which countries have set NDCs and why do they matter?

-Some countries will announce their second update to their NDCs in November at COP29, ahead of the February deadline.
+Several countries announced the second update to their NDCs in November at COP29, ahead of the February deadline, with the UK setting the most ambitious target.

 Once submitted, all NDCs are held in the NDC Registry by the UNFCCC – where you can see the previous updates – and some countries, including Chile and the UK, have enshrined their NDCs in law.